GeorgeSchiro/GoPcBackup/README.md

     Set this switch True and the zip compression tool will be automatically overwritten from the content embedded in the executable file.
 Once used this switch will be reset to False.

--ZipToolLastRunCmdPathFile=Run Last Backup.cmd

-    This is a script file (text), which contains a copy of the last ZIP tool command line executed.

 Notes: